9th Annual Orpheus MeadFest Competition 2019

-- Each entry will be judged according to the current BJCP guidelines: BJCP website
+- Each homebrew entry will be judged according to the current BJCP guidelines: BJCP website

 Drop Off and Shipping Locations

-- Entries may be shipped via Fedex and UPS or dropped off during business hours to:
+- Entries may be shipped via a private shipper like Fedex and UPS or dropped off during business hours to:

 1705 Wadsworth Blvd., Lakewood CO 80214